Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Chirp-based compressive spectrum modelling

 We can now establish properties of the \gls{afr} which strengthen our framework and are helpful in manipulating it in subsequent sections.

 We begin by extending a classical \gls{ff} result to the \gls{nf} regime.
-Using the modeling \eqref{eq:chirp-bandlimit} of the spatial band, we formulate below Theorem \ref{thm:lam2}, which states that no aliasing arises in the discrete-space \gls{af} for any pair $\testedloc, \sourceloc$ as soon as the half-wavelength spacing between antennas is maintained.
+Theorem \ref{thm:lam2} exploits modelling \eqref{eq:chirp-bandlimit} to state that no aliasing can arise in the discrete-space \gls{af} as soon as the half-wavelength spacing between antennas is maintained.
 In the \gls{ff} regime, which permits no range resolution from the steering signal, this principle reduces to its standard angular interpretation, guaranteeing no angular grating lobes with a half-wavelength antenna spacing.

 \begin{theorem} Given $\antloc_i := \paramtf(i \paramspacing)$ denoting the $i$-th antenna's locations from the grid $\antgrid$, if

 is met for all $i\in\{1, \dots, N\text{-}1\}$, then the \gls{afr} is $\bb R^\ndim$ for all $\sourceloc$.
 As a result, any $\sourcedomain \subseteq \bb R^\ndim$ is an \gls{asod}. \end{theorem}